Chesterhuang1999/Veri-qec/README.md

 - 'carbon' : $[[12,2,4]]$ quantum code.
 - 'triorthogonal': $[[3k+8, k, 2]]$ quantum code, which is an instance of triorthogonal codes designed for fault-tolerant T and CCZ gates with low overhead.

-- 'tanner': quantum Tanner code with classical 7-bit Hamming code as the construction gadget.
+- 'tanner': Quantum Tanner code with classical 7-bit Hamming code or classical 5-bit repetition code as the construction gadget.